mikeplace/CB_ApiTest/README.md

 # CB Automated API Test

-This is a simple automation technical test for prospective QA canidates.
+This is a simple automation technical test for prospective QA candidates.
 It should not take more than 2 hours to complete.

 # Overview